tnakagami/quiz-app/README.md

     Please see [env.sample](./env.sample) for details.

 ### Create local-network
 Execute the following command and press "Enter" key.
+It's used to access to web server (`Django`) via VPN access.

 ```bash
 ./wrapper.sh create-network